j0lvera/miso/README.md

 # go-review

-An AI-powered code review tool that provides intelligent feedback on your code using OpenAI models via OpenRouter.
+An AI-powered code review tool that provides intelligent feedback on your code using Claude via OpenRouter.
+The tool is designed to be model-agnostic and can work with any OpenAI-compatible API through OpenRouter.

 ## What it does